Can marijuana help treat fibromyalgia?

-In the United States, the use of marijuana (also known as cannabis) remains illegal in many states.
+In the United States, the use of marijuana, or cannabis, remains illegal in many states.

 However, marijuana contains many substances, including at least 120 active ingredients, some of which show promise for treatments.
 These include cannabidiol (CBD) and tetrahydrocannabinol (THC).